survani/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  **Answer**: The purpose of using sessions is that it helps by storing data across the site.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  **Answer**: bycrypt helps us secure passwords by providing a hash instead of the actual passsword.
+This makes it harder to crack

 - [ ] What does bcrypt do to slow down attackers?

+  **Answer**: bycrypt makes it harder to reverse hashes

 - [ ] What are the three parts of the JSON Web Token?

+  **Answer**:The three parts of the JWT is the header, payload, signature

 ## Minimum Viable Product